 - the date that the plan's obligations became fixed.

-The taxpayer must use the Simplified Method if
+The taxpayer must use the Simplified Method if either of these is true:

 - their annuity starting date was after November 18, 1996, and BOTH of the following apply: